-Chris Ong Leng Yeow, 46
+Chris Ong Leng Yeow, 47

-Bachelor and Master Degree in Electrical and Electronics Engineering, National University of Singapore.
+Master and Bachelor of Electrical and Electronics Engineering, National University of Singapore.

-Mr Ong is the Chief Executive Officer of Keppel Offshore & Marine Ltd (Keppel O&M) with effect from 1 July 2017.
-Prior to this appointment, he was Acting Chief Executive Officer of Keppel O&M. Mr Ong's career began in Keppel FELS in 1999 as a Commissioning Superintendent (E&I) and he has held appointments such as Project Engineer, Section Manager, Deputy Engineering Manager, Assistant General Manager (Engineering), General Manager (Engineering), Acting Executive Director (Operations), Executive Director (Commercial) and Managing Director of Keppel FELS Limited.
+Mr Ong is the Chief Executive Officer of Keppel Offshore & Marine Ltd (Keppel 0&M) with effect from 1 July 2017.
+Prior to this appointment, he was Acting Chief Executive Officer of Keppel 0&M. Mr Ong's career began in Keppel FELS in 1999 as a Commissioning Superintendent (E&I) and he has held appointments such as Project Engineer, Section Manager, Deputy Engineering Manager, Assistant General Manager (Engineering), General Manager (Engineering), Acting Executive Director (Operations), Executive Director (Commercial) and Managing Director of Keppel FELS Limited.

-In addition to his current appointment, Mr Ong is also board member of The Institute of Technical Education Board of Governors, a member of the U EnTech Steering Committee, a member of the Keppel Chair Professor Management/Selection Committee and a member of Governance Board of Keppel-NUS Corporate Laboratory.
-He was appointed a Board Member of the Maritime and Port Authority of Singapore on 2 February 2018.
+In addition to his current appointment, Mr Ong is also board member of The Institute of Technical Education Board of Governors, and he has been re-appointed as a board member of the Maritime and Port Authority of Singapore till 1 February 2024.

-Mr Ong is a member of the American Bureau of Shipping; member of the council of Stiftelsen Det Norske Veritas, DNV GL South East Asia and Pacific Committee, as well as Bureau Veritas Asia-Australia Committee.
+Mr Ong is a member of the American Bureau of Shipping; member of the Council of Stiftelsen Det Norske Veritas, DNV GL South East Asia and Pacific Committee, as well as Bureau Veritas Asia-Australia Committee.

-Mr Ong is the Chairman of Keppel Amfels LLC, Keppel Nantong Heavy Industry Co Ltd, Keppel Nantong Shipyard Co Ltd, Asian Lift Pte Ltd, Keppel FELS Brasil S.A. and FueLNG Pte Ltd. He is also a director of various subsidiaries or associated companies of Keppel O&M. He is also a director of Keppel Technology and Innovation Pte Ltd.
+Mr Ong is the Chairman of Keppel Amfels INC, Asian Lift Pte Ltd, Keppel FELS Brasil S.A. and FueLNG Pte Ltd. He is also a director of various subsidiaries or associated companies of Keppel O&M. He is also a Director of Keppel Technology and Innovation Pte Ltd, Keppel Renewable Energy Pte Ltd, Keppel Infrastructure Holding Pte Ltd and Keppel Renewable Investments Pte.
+Ltd.